 Colleges often talk to local companies to gauge their future workforce needs, searching for opportunities to build new programs to help fill the gaps and attract students amid a competitive higher-ed market.

-- Lab courses will use Tunxis and the CT college campuses as “living laboratories.”
+Lab courses will use Tunxis and the CT college campuses as “living laboratories.”
 Students will perform energy auditing and analysis on actual campus building systems using energy billing data, data loggers, Department of Energy software, “ballast discriminators,” combustion analyzers, gas leak detectors, and energy management system reports, to name a few tools used in the program.

-- Job placement assistance is included in the program.
-In their final semester, students earn college credit through an internship with one of our energy partners.
 Utility companies, engineering firms, energy services companies, facilities and energy management companies are seeking to hire our graduates.

 Climate change, and our need to reduce energy consumption in buildings, has created new job and career opportunities for energy professionals.

 “Every building uses energy, but few buildings have staff trained to optimize it.
 Programs like the Energy Management degree offered by Tunxis Community College give professionals tangible skills and a direct on-the-job return on investment.”

 former Director, Energy Efficiency Implementation, EverSource

 By 2025, national spending on utility led energy efficiency programs is projected to double from 2010 levels of about $4 billion to approximately $9.5 billion (Ernest Orlando Berkley National Laboratories).
 The U.S. Department of Labor projects a “bright outlook” for workers in energy efficiency.